dice-cyfronet/atmosphere/doc/api/appliance_sets.md

 ## List user appliance sets

 Get a list of user appliance sets.
-For normal user only owned appliance sets are returned, admin is able to set flag `all` into `true` (e.g. by adding `?all=true` to the request path) and thus receive all users appliance sets.
+For normal users only owned appliance sets are returned.
+An admin is able to set the `all` flag to `true` (e.g. by adding `?all=true` to the request path) and thus receive all users' appliance sets.

 ```
 GET /appliance_sets